 Vivian Vachon’s Accident

 Vivian Vachon passed away in August 1991 at the age of 40 years old.
 I think that, in and of itself, is tragic, but also how she passed was very tragic too.
-She was driving with her nine year old daughter, Julie, when they were hit by a drunk driver who had ran a stop sign.
+She was driving with her nine-year-old daughter, Julie when they were hit by a drunk driver who had run a stop sign.
 Neither one of them lived.
 So that also got me interested in doing this article about her life and her career.
-Her story is the first Look Back in this series because what could have been.
+Her story is the first Look Back in this series because of what could have been.
 That’s what I wanted to stress: what could have been.
 She was only 40 years old.

 What if she would have gotten back into the wrestling business?
 Not as a wrestler, but as a promoter or as someone in creative or in promotions?
 She died in 1991, and had that been something that she wanted to do, it was very likely that she could have gotten a place at WWE or WCW or ECW.
 Like I said earlier, Luna Vachon worked in ECW.

-If you know anymore about Vivian Vachon, or any any more stories and information about, even websites or matches you can direct me to, then let me know.
+If you know any more about Vivian Vachon, or any more stories and information about, even websites or matches you can direct me to, then let me know.
 I would love to hear some stories and to see some matches.
 The history of wrestling is fascinating to me, and if you feel the same, then learning about these forgotten characters together will be a fun experience